guotong1988/guotong1988.github.io/research/_posts/2024-09-01-self-drop-for-use-llm.md

 #### 2.5 Removing the Similar Data
 In this step, we remove the searched similar data in the to-clean dataset by looping the badcases and get the cleaned dataset.

+If we consider the data insufficient, we will return to Step-1.

 ### 3. Manual Evaluation

 The manual evaluation results is shown in Table \cite{table1}.